English I/English I Honors

 - Waves can transfer energy and momentum from one location to another without the permanent transfer of mass and serve as a mathematical model for the description of other phenomena.

-transfer, ecology, and interactions.
+AP (advanced placement) Biology is an introductory college-level biology course.
+Students cultivate their understanding of biology through inquiry-based investigations as they explore the following units mandated by the College Board: the chemistry of life, cell structure & function, cellular energetics, cell communication & cell cycle, heredity, gene expression & regulation, evolution & natural selection, and ecology.
 This course requires that 25% of the instructional time be spent in hands-on laboratory work, with emphasis on inquiry-based investigations that provide students with opportunities to apply the scientific practices.
-Students will take the Biology AP Exam in early May.
+Students will take the National AP Biology exam in early May.

 This course is a study of the environment that includes the physical, biological and social sciences.
 Emphasis is given to understanding both the living and nonliving elements of our world, and how we as inhabitants of the planet interact with, depend on and must seek to sustain them.
 This course provides an introduction into the many careers that involve environmental science including research, conservation, business and legislation.
 Content is introduced in a manner that encourages critical thinking and provides an opportunity for developing responsible study skills and work ethic.
-Mini labs, case studies and current events are included in the synthesis of concepts learned throughout the year.
+Current events and Bible memory verses are included in the synthesis of concepts learned throughout the year.
+Students are encouraged to think about how their beliefs impact their interactions with the world around them.

 Algebra I involves a study of the language, concepts, and techniques of Algebra that will help prepare students for solving problems by following a succession of steps.
 The main goal of this course is to develop confidence in working with linear equations.
 Students will extend their experiences with tables, graphs, and equations to where they can solve linear equations, linear inequalities, and systems of linear equations and inequalities.
 Students will extend their understanding of the number system to include irrational numbers.
 The students will learn to simplify polynomials and begin to study quadratic relationships.
 Students will use technology and models to investigate and explore mathematical ideas and relationships and develop multiple strategies for analyzing complex situations.
 The skills taught in this class will help to lay the foundation for upper level math and science courses.
 Students will be asked to take a state mandated end of course assessment to demonstrate mastery of the curriculum.